open-revolution/research/imed/proposals-summary.md

 The funds would be spent on a combination of end product prizes, allocations of funds to priority research, open source dividend prizes and prizes for interim research.
 Drugs would be eligible for the fund for a period of 10 years.
 Where a drug formed the basis of a follow-on drug, it would receive an appropriate portion of the associated reward.

+> Can you go into a bit more detail here.
+E.g. what is an open source dividend?
+How are the funds allocated (Ah, i now see that below).
+I'd also recommend actually quoting from the proposal if needed.
+NB: this may be material for the notes rather than summary.
+If so, may be worth on key points like this to mention that further details are below. [name=Rufus Pollock]

 The system would be administered by a board of trustees and six expert advisory boards.
 There would also be a system of competitive intermediaries, who would compete for funding and allocate some of the rewards.
 Funds would come from the treasury at the rate of 0.55% GDP annually.

 ### Notes

 #### Details

 * Sponsors of the fund claim that it is TRIPS compliant.
+  * > Where is this claimed - could you footnote or link [name=Rufus Pollock]
 * S. 1138 in 2011 was an act proposing a fund for HIV/AIDS specifically (so no HIV/AIDS drugs could be patented).
 * The sponsors of the 2011 act estimated that the scheme would reduce the cost of drugs in the US by more than $250 billion.
+  * > Again can you cite in a footnote the source for this. [name=Rufus Pollock]
 * The six expert advisory boards would be for:
     * Economic evaluation of therapeutic benefits.
     * Business models and incentive structures for innovation.